TakutoYoshikai/shiba/README.md

 # if api token has lower alphabets, upper alphabets, and numbers
 shiba <GIT REPO> <BRANCH> <TOKEN LENGTH>

-# if api token is a hex string.
+# if api token is a hex string
 shiba <GIT REPO> <BRANCH> hex <TOKEN LENGTH>
 ```